 In contrast to the aura of secrecy surrounding the end of the Star Wars Skywalker saga, we think the Gartner report is a straightforward and easy-to-read analysis of 18 vendors of the CSP market.
 Every vendor has a different approach and product, and the Gartner report has made it its mission to break down the strengths and cautions and assess each vendor based on completeness of vision and ability to execute.
 The 18 vendors are positioned in the Magic Quadrant (see graphic) as either Niche Players, Visionaries, Challengers or Leaders.

-(This graphic was published by Gartner, Inc. as part of a larger research document and should be evaluated in the context of the entire document.
-The Gartner document is available upon request from SER.)
+(This graphic was published by Gartner, Inc. as part of a larger research document and should be evaluated in the context of the entire document.)

 Top three buyers' needs